 |Damage||Stolen passwords and banking information, identity theft, the victim's computer added to a botnet.|

-FireBird, Koadic, BlackNix, Ap0calypse are a few examples of other remote access trojans.
-RATs can have various malicious abilities.
-However, regardless of how they operate, they have but one purpose - to generate revenue for the cyber criminals using them.
-These programs are deemed to be highly dangerous, therefore such infections necessitate immediate removal.
+FireBird, Koadic, BlackNix, and Ap0calypse are some examples of other Remote Access Trojans.
+RATs can have various malicious capabilities, however, regardless of how they operate, they have just one purpose: to generate revenue for the cyber criminals using them.
+These programs are highly dangerous, and therefore such infections necessitate immediate removal.

 How did PlugX infiltrate my computer?

-Dubious and/or irrelevant emails should not be opened, especially ones received from unknown/suspect senders (addresses).
-Any attached or linked files - must not be opened, as that can trigger download/installation of malware.
-Additionally, it is recommended to use Microsoft Office versions released after 2010, since they have "Protected View" mode.
-This mode prevents malicious macro commands from being executed the moment an infectious document is opened.
-Furthermore, it is important to activate and update products with tools/functions, provided by genuine developers.
-It is ill-advised to use illegal activation ("cracking") tools and third party updaters, as they are commonly used to proliferate malicious programs.
-To ensure device integrity and by extension - user safety, it is crucial to have a dependable anti-virus/anti-spyware suite installed.
-This software must be kept up-to-date, used to run regular system scans and to remove detected/potential threats.
-If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.
+Dubious, irrelevant emails should not be opened, especially those received from unknown/suspect senders (addresses).
+Any attached or linked files must not be opened, since this can trigger download/installation of malware.
+Use Microsoft Office versions released after 2010, since they have "Protected View" mode, which prevents malicious macro commands from being executed when an infectious document is opened.
+Activate and update products with tools/functions provided by genuine developers.
+Do not use illegal activation ("cracking") tools and third party updaters, as they are commonly used to proliferate malicious programs.
+To ensure device integrity and user safety, have a reputable anti-virus/anti-spyware suite installed.
+This software must be kept up to date, used to run regular system scans and for the removal of detected/potential threats.
+If you believe that your computer is already infected, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.